LouisHDev/planka_app/README.md

 ## Info
 This project is being developed by someone who has a full-time job, so it won't move as quickly as you might hope.
 You are welcome to participate as a maintainer!
 I will try my best to fix all issues as fast as possible.

+## Release

+All the APK´s of the versions can be found as attachments below each release.
+For IOS, please click [here](https://testflight.apple.com/join/Uwn41eY4) to join our testflight.
+We have a max. of 200 Users currently.

 ## Features

 - **Board Management**: Create and manage project boards.